TeoJJss/vege-emarket/README.md

 <h1>WDT Group 19</h1>
 All HTML files should be changed to '.php' extension at the end of the assignment, instead of '.html'.
+Homepage PHP file should be named "index.php", regardless which user role.
 <br><br>
 Files MUST be uploaded into the folders as shown below:
 <table style='border:1px solid; width: 100%;'>